 Interested in learning more about Calhoun County, the historic town of Marshall, or your family’s history?
 The library is a great place to start your search and here at the Marshall District Library we offer a wealth of local history and genealogy resources.
 Some of our materials include:

-- Marshall newspapers from 1838 to 2011, available on microfilm.
+- Marshall newspapers from 1838 to 2020, available on microfilm and online.
 Recent newspapers available in print.
-All papers are now digitized and searchable through our online newspaper database.
+All papers are digitized and searchable through our online newspaper database.